charlielobster/CUDA_NekRS/README.md

 Let's set up all our environment variables first to use them in build statements.

-1. Optionally, copy the script CUDA_NekRS_vars.sh from this repo to your own home directory.

-        cp CUDA_NekRS_vars.sh ~
-        cd ~

-2. Review the script.
+1. Review the script.
 Verify the CUDA Toolkit path.
 Find your wifi nic with a call to "ip a".

         ip a
         # open CUDA_NekRS_vars.sh in Text Editor
         # collect your nic add it to the script

-3. Double-check CUDA Toolkit Version and path preferences.
+2. Double-check CUDA Toolkit Version and path preferences.
 Then, source the script.

         # double-check Toolkit Version and paths, then source the changes
         . ./CUDA_NekRS_vars.sh